Plancherel theorem: Formal definition

 This implies that the Fourier transform restricted to $L^1(\mathbb{R}) \cap L^2(\mathbb{R})$ has a unique extension to a linear isometric map $L^2(\mathbb{R}) \mapsto L^2(\mathbb{R})$, sometimes called the Plancherel transform.
 This isometry is actually a unitary map.
-In effect, this makes it possible to speak of Fourier transforms of quadratically integrable functions.
+In effect, this makes it possible to speak of Fourier transforms of L^{2} functions.

 A proof of the theorem is available from Rudin (1987, Chapter 9).
 The basic idea is to prove it for Gaussian distributions, and then use density.
 But a standard Gaussian is transformed to itself under the Fourier transformation, and the theorem is trivial in that case.
 Finally, the standard transformation properties of the Fourier transform then imply Plancherel for all Gaussians.

 Plancherel's theorem remains valid as stated on n-dimensional Euclidean space $\mathbb{R}^n$.
 The theorem also holds more generally in locally compact abelian groups.
 There is also a version of the Plancherel theorem which makes sense for non-commutative locally compact groups satisfying certain technical assumptions.
 This is the subject of non-commutative harmonic analysis.